Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ##### Onchain Activity Feed

-Let's say you want an activity feed for the onchain activity of any given address(s) in a human-readable with network and app that was used.
+Let's say you want to show users an activity feed for their onchain transactions in a human-readable format with network and app information.
 You would pass `addresses` for the user and return `processedDescription`, `network`, and `app`.
 Example of the response below:

 ```json
 {